JohnCoene/javascript-for-r/_book/7-01-webpack-npm-intro.md

 While this may be fine for two or three files it quickly goes out of hand as one has to remember to import those in the correct order, in the above example variables declared in `main.js` cannot be used in `utils.js`, unless we change the order of the import.

-It's therefore essential to use tools that allow writing JavaScript in different files, manage the dependencies between these files, then "bundle" those correctly into one or more files destined to be imported in the browser.
+It's therefore essential to use tools that allow splitting JavaScript programs into modules (to write programs in different files), manage the dependencies between these files, then "bundle" those correctly into one or more files destined to be imported in the browser.

 ## Decoupling {#webpack-decouple}